thefalc/instabread-codelab-sample/README.md

 1. For the **Routing number**, enter 322271627, which is Chase Bank’s routing number.
 1. For the **Account number**, enter 0004321567000, which is a valid test bank account number for Moov.
 1. Click **Continue**.
 1. When the app successfully displays the Congratulations page, go to Skyflow Studio and check the **shoppers_bank_information** table.
-A new record is displayed.
+It shows a new record.
 Additionally, if you look at the latest account in your Moov administrator dashboard, there is a payment method listed under the account information.

 ![Moov payment information page](images/moov-account-payment-information.png "Moov payment information page")

 ## Pay your gig workers

 Congratulations!
-You’re nearly done.
+You're nearly done.

 All you need to do now is make sure your shoppers get paid.
 The Instabread shopper app is set up to automatically owe the shopper $64.00 for completed deliveries.
 In this section, you’ll add the final piece of client-side code to securely issue a transaction to pay the shopper.

 ### Understanding the code

 1. Open the [**pages/cashout.js**](/baseline/pages/cashout.js) file.
 This is the frontend code for confirming that a shopper wants to cashout the money they’ve earned.
 1. Move down to the **cashOutHandler**.
-This function is called when you click on the **Cashout $64.00** button.
+Clicking on the **Cashout $64.00** button calls this function.
 It currently makes an API call to the **/api/cashout** endpoint.
 1. Open the [**pages/api/cashout.js**](/baseline/pages/api/cashout.js) file.
 Presently, this handler function doesn’t do anything.
-We need to add the Moov API calls to carry out a money transfer.
-We use the Moov APIs instead of  Skyflow because no sensitive data is being exchanged.
+You need to add the Moov API calls to carry out a money transfer.
+You use the Moov APIs instead of Skyflow because sensitive data isn’t exchanged.
 1. Copy the code below and replace the **// TODO** line in the **handler** function.

 ```javascript